 Take the time to explain these things to the recruiter you’re working with.
 The more they know about you and the things that are important to you in your next role, the better they’ll be able to help you.

-If you’re a Finance candidate working within Media, Marketing, Entertainment or Publishing and are considering a move, please feel free to email me for a chat with no obligation: firstname.lastname@example.org
+If you’re a Finance candidate working within Media, Marketing, Advertising or Public relations and are considering a move, please feel free to email me for a chat with no obligation: firstname.lastname@example.org